 Source: State of California, Department of Motor Vehicles

-If you just bought a boat that was previously registered in California, all you need to do is obtain the title from your seller, print your name and address on the back and send in the title with a title transfer fee and any applicable tax.
+If you just bought a boat that was previously registered in California, all you need to do is obtain the title from your seller, print your name and address on the back, and send in the title with a title transfer fee and any applicable tax.

-• Renew your boat registration by December 31 at the end of every odd-numbered year online, by phone 1-800-777-0133 or by mail
+After registering your boat in California, you must always display your hull identification number (HIN) on your boat.
+Then, renew your boat registration by December 31 at the end of every odd-numbered year online, by phone at 1-800-777-0133, or by mail

-• Your boat needs to be registered before it hits any water in the state of California to avoid penalties
+Remember: Your boat needs to be registered before it hits any water in the state of California to avoid penalties

 In California, every boat operator needs a valid California Boater Card.
 Be sure that you’re properly educated and certified by taking a BOATsmart! course.